This brief will go through the near-term and medium-term actions required to ensure long-term sustainability for the Bay Area Hospital.

 Approval is ultimately at the discretion of the State Treasurer, considering various economic factors.

-In addition to this legislation, the Bay Area Hospital will seek to immediately buy down some of the outstanding debt via receipt of Lottery Bonds.
+In addition, the Bay Area Hospital will seek to buy down some of the outstanding debt with lottery bonds, in addition to the vital Funding Request of $18 million.

 THE SHORT VERSION: